 >>Want us to help you get accepted?
-Schedule a free strategy call here.<<
+Schedule a free initial consultation here <<

 Article Contents

-20 min read
+13 min read

 What Is FlexMed?

-FlexMed is an early assurance program: you apply in the second year of your Bachelor’s and, if successful, you will enter your third year of study knowing a spot at the Icahn School of Medicine is waiting for you!
 If you are accepted into the program, you must sign a formal statement confirming your intention of attending the Icahn School of Medicine, but there is no penalty if you eventually decide later on in your undergraduate degree that their medical school is not right for you.

-Keep in mind, any student who decides to apply to other medical schools or sit the MCAT forfeits his or her place in FlexMed early assurance program.
+Keep in mind, any student who decides to apply to other medical schools or sit the MCAT forfeits their place in FlexMed early assurance program.
 It is also important to note that FlexMed is not an accelerated program like QuARMs, for example – you will still have to fulfil all of the requirements of your Bachelor’s program before entering the MD program at the Icahn School of Medicine.

-Keep in mind that while the MCAT and traditional science prerequisites are not required to apply to FlexMed, you will need to complete many of the traditional medical prerequisites to keep your place at the Icahn School of Medicine, if accepted.
+While the MCAT and traditional science prerequisites are not required to apply to FlexMed, you will need to complete many of the traditional medical prerequisites to keep your place at the Icahn School of Medicine, if accepted.

 Would you rather watch a video?

-The History and Purpose of FlexMed
+The Origin and Purpose of the FlexMed Program

 FlexMed Eligibility & Application Process